redwoodjs/redwood/docs/docs/typescript/generated-types.md

 }
 ```

 These types will also be handled automatically.
-But if you're returning a different Prisma model, you may need to write your own resolver type, as the type generator won't know how to map the Prisma type to the GraphQL return type.
+But if you're returning a different Prisma model (instead of something like the generic `OutOfStock` type we have here, which is just a message), you may need to write your own resolver type, as the type generator won't know how to map the Prisma type to the GraphQL return type.

 :::